gpuweb/gpuweb/proposals/compatibility-mode.md

 ## Goals

 The primary goal of WebGPU Compatibility mode is to increase the reach of WebGPU by providing an opt-in, slightly restricted subset of WebGPU which will run on older APIs such as D3D11 and OpenGL ES.
+The set of restrictions in Compatibility mode should be kept to a minimum in order to make it easy to port exsting WebGPU applications.
 This will increase adoption of WebGPU applications via a wider userbase.

 Since WebGPU Compatibility mode is a subset of WebGPU, all valid Compatibility mode applications are also valid WebGPU applications.
 Consequently, Compatibility mode applications will also run on user agents which do not support Compatibility mode.
 Such user agents will simply ignore the option requesting a Compatibility mode Adapter and return a Core WebGPU Adapter instead.